Smart Home Trends: What’s Now and What’s Next?

 In your experience, how has the overall market opportunity for smart home solutions changed in the past two years?

 The promising news is that respondents see opportunities across all smart home solution types.
-With consumers driving the demand for smart home technology, the growth in device production and development between 2018 to 2020 is a good indicator of competition for the future.
+With consumers driving the demand for smart home technology and automation, the growth in device production and development between 2018 to 2020 is a good indicator of competition for the future.

-Without a doubt, there are opportunities across all smart home solution types.
+Without a doubt, there are opportunities across all smart home solution types: everything from home security and access control, smart building technologies, energy efficiency, smart appliances, entertainment, occupancy sensors, health management devices and hubs and controllers like the infamous voice assistant.
 But when asked about the biggest opportunity, nearly half of the respondents chose smart appliances.

 The challenge for smart home OEMs is in capitalizing on the opportunity in the right way.
 Making the leap from trend to benefit puts pressure on manufacturers to design smart home solutions that deliver on simplicity, intelligence and integration.
 No matter the category, all smart home brands are looking for a differentiator at the right price.